Pulling Apart 2-spheres in 4-manifolds: Introduction

 \subsection{The geometric obstruction theory}

-In Theorem~2 of \cite{ST2} it was shown that the vanishing of $\tau_n(\cW)\in\cT_n(\pi)$ implies that, after a (regular) homotopy, $A$ admits an order $n+1$ Whitney tower.
+In Theorem~2 of \cite{ST2} it was shown that the vanishing of $\tau_n(\cW)\in\cT_n(\pi)$ implies that $A$ admits an order $n+1$ Whitney tower.
 The proof of this result uses controlled geometric realizations of the relations in $\cT_n(\pi)$, and the exact same constructions (which are all homogeneous in the univalent labels -- see Section~4 of \cite{ST2}) give the analogous result in the non-repeating setting: